Marine Cargo Insurance compensates

 Entry of sea/river/lake

-water into vessel, craft,
+water into vessel,

 conveyance, container or